Should you sponsor a cat, or a project?

 You will receive an official tax receipt for your contribution in early year.
 Receipts are usually sent out at the end of February.

-● To become a sponsor, fill out our Sponsorship form online, or e-mail us at firstname.lastname@example.org.
-You can also go to the CanadaHelps website to donate online, and dedicate your donation at the cat that you want to sponsoring.
+● To become a sponsor, go to our Donations page and dedicate your donation at the cat that you want to sponsoring.

 The story of Gros Gris